npgsql/doc/conceptual/Npgsql/failover-and-load-balancing.md

 Host=server1,server2,server3,server4,server5;Username=test;Password=test;Load Balance Hosts=true;Target Session Attributes=prefer-standby
 ```

-With this connection string, every time a connection is opened, Npgsql will start at a different point in the list.
-For example, in the 3rd connection attempt, Npgsql will first try to return a connection to `server3`; if that server is reachable and is a standby, it will be selected.
+With this connection string, every time a connection is opened, Npgsql starts at a different point in the list.
+For example, in the 3rd connection attempt, Npgsql first tries to return a connection to `server3`; if that server is reachable and is a standby, it is selected.
 This allows spreading your (typically read-only) application load across all available servers, and can greatly improve your scalability.